jansel1/jsc_cli/README.md

     * Install it from GitHub (github.com/jansel1/jsc_cli/)

 JSC not working/crashing
-      * If ran using Python, make sure all libraries are installed (to install them, use our Library Installer on the release page or manually install them.
+If ran using Python, make sure all libraries are installed (to install them, use our Library Installer on the release page or manually install them.

-      * Make sure you are using Windows 10
+Make sure you are using Windows 10, with ~25mb of free disk space.

-      * Let us know if it still wont work, 8/10 this is our issue.
+Let us know if it still wont work, 8/10 this is our issue.